 Once at the east trailhead you’ll see a large sign marking the parking area.

 The parking lot has room for about 8 to 10 cars depending on the size of the vehicles and how people park.

-After you sign in at the register, in about .10-mile you’ll reach a junction with the trail from the western trailhead and then a wonderful primitive campsite with towering pines!
+After you sign in at the register, in about .10-mile you’ll reach a junction with the trail from the western trailhead and then a wonderful primitive campsite with towering conifers!
 A great spot for a first camping experience.

 After the campsite, you’ll quickly cross a stream and come to a gate blocking access to the old woods road.
 Obviously, some people are not happy with this restriction and have taken their frustration out on the sign.